Uralstech/vid-orca/wiki/Cloud-Run.md

 		Your app or website will have to send a web request to the service.
 The URL to send the request to is the one you got from the previous step, the headers are `accept: application/json`, `Content-Type: application/json` and `Authorization: Bearer ID_TOKEN_GOES_HERE`.
 Remember to replace `ID_TOKEN_GOES_HERE` in the third header with the user's actual ID token.
 To retrieve the ID token, check out the [***Firebase documentation***](https://firebase.google.com/docs/auth/admin/verify-id-tokens#retrieve_id_tokens_on_clients).
 The data to send to the service should look something like this: `{"messages":[{"role":"system","content":"A system prompt for the AI"},{"role":"user","content":"A user's prompt for the AI."}]}`.
+	* Which uses both **Firebase Admin SDK and has `Require authentication` enabled** for authentication:
+		You will have to combine the method for testing the Admin SDK authentication and the one for testing the `Require authentication` option.

 ## Congrats!